 They will get very hot and maintain the heat perfectly, so you will not have to worry about keeping the food warm until everybody gets to the table.

 The only thing you have to keep in mind if you decide to invest in a good Dutch oven (they are relatively pricey, but they are worth it) is that they are heavy, and you should never forget to wear mitts when touching them; they get really HOT!

 Why are they the best when cooking this recipe?

 You can sear the meat and brown the vegetables perfectly, and then use the same pot to simmer everything together.

-The lid keeps the moisture inside, cooks everything nice and slowly; this way, the pork remains juicy and tender while the potatoes and veggies get soft.
+The lid keeps the moisture inside and cooks everything nice and slowly; this way, the pork remains juicy and tender while the potatoes and veggies get soft.
 The lid will also prevent the moisture from escaping, helping to form a delicious gravy.

 Are you interested in more recipes cooked in this wonderful pot?
 Try any of these: